 I am an assistant professor of finance at the Fox School of Business at Temple University.
-My main research areas are asset pricing, macro-finance, financial institutions, and fintech.
+My main research areas are macro-finance, financial institutions, commercial lending, and fintech.
 I received my PhD in finance from the University of North Carolina at Chapel Hill (Kenan-Flagler Business School) and a BA in economics from Cornell University.
 Prior to my PhD program, I worked in the Financial Stability division at the Federal Reserve Board.

 Macro Financial Modeling Initiative (Becker Friedman Institute for Economics at the University of Chicago)